offbyone/ideas/content/posts/2021-10-06-automating-letsencrypt-route53-using-aws-iot.md

 ## `files/update-credentials.sh`

 This is the meat of the credential retrieval tool.
 It uses CURL to call the `IOT_ENDPOINT` using a role alias/thing-specific set of headers and URL construction.
-What it gets back is a json document containing the credentials for this \"Thing\" lasting as long as we\'ve allowed in the resource definitions above.
+What it gets back is a json document containing the credentials for this "Thing" lasting as long as we've allowed in the resource definitions above.

 It then uses `jq` to extract the keys, and write them into a credentials file that the AWS SDK can be configured to use (and will be, in part 2!).

 All the paths in here are hardcoded to their final locations, but if (when?)
-I generalize this as an ansible-galaxy module, they\'ll probably be configurable.
+I generalize this as an ansible-galaxy module, they'll probably be configurable.

 ``` bash
 #!/usr/bin/env bash